At some point, most cat owners have asked when do cats stop growing.

 - Weight: 12 to 20 pounds

-The Ragdoll cat is a fascinating breed for a variety of reasons, not the least of which is that an estimated 45 percent of this cat’s DNA can be directly traced back to a single cat named Raggedy Ann Daddy Warbucks!
+The Ragdoll cat is a fascinating breed for a variety of reasons.
+Did you know that an estimated 45 percent of this cat’s DNA can be directly traced back to a single cat named Raggedy Ann Daddy Warbucks!

-However, the Ragdoll cat actually gets its name from the tendency of these cats to let their bodies hang limply when you pick them up – kind of like you are cuddling a ragdoll!
+However, the Ragdoll cat actually gets its name from the tendency of these cats to let their bodies hang limply when you pick them up.
+As the name suggests, it’s kind of like you are cuddling a ragdoll!